Exploring Prophetic Mysteries

 “See to it that no one misleads you...
 You will be hearing of wars and rumors of wars...they will deliver you to tribulation...when you see the Abomination of Desolation...
 Behold I have told you in advance...”
 Matthew 24:1-25.

-The Church today is the Philadelphia church promised to escape the Tribulation?
+The Last Days Church is the Philadelphia church promised to escape the Tribulation?

 That is another assumption that is not supported by the text but comes only from pre-tribulation rapture theory.
-Nowhere does the passage say or even suggest that the Philadelphia church is the universal Church of our time.
+Nowhere does the passage say or even suggest that the Philadelphia church is the universal Church the Last Days.
 The text never states that the Philadelphia church is anything but the Philadelphia church.
 The Philadelphia church is described as having little strength.
 You could hardly say that about the Church today.
 All of the Seven Churches are addressed as if they are all about to experience the Last Days events.
 There is no reason to single out the Philadelphia church and assume that they alone represent the Last Days Church.

 The Mystery of God is not yet finished at the Second Coming and the Rapture?